 Reading books brings much pleasure to me, but sharing a great story with children and teachers is my delight.
 I read lots of books; some I like, others I don’t, some teach lessons and then … some move me as a reader.
 When I read a book that moves my heart and makes me think deeper, it is a treasure!
 Priscilla and the Hollyhocks is my find today.
 Wow!
 Knowing that Priscilla existed deepens the story.
 I can’t get it out of my mind!

-Priscilla and the Hollyhocks by Anne Broyles is a book that amazed me as a reader.
-It is based on historical events.
+Priscilla and the Hollyhocks by Anne Broyles is based on historical events.
 The book jacket stated that Anne Broyles “discovered Priscilla’s story while researching the Cherokee Trail of Tears for a young adult novel she was writing.”
 Click on this link to see a preview of the book.
 (The first two pages still linger with me, let alone the story.
 March 2018)

 The story begins with Priscilla’s mother being sold away when she ‘s young, approximately five.
 Then, she begins working in the Big House by age six.
 One visitor to the plantation talked with Priscilla and was kind.
 His name was Basil Silkwood.
 He didn’t agree with slavery.
 By age 10, her master dies and she is bought by a new owner: a Cherokee family.
 Priscilla finds comfort in the hollyhocks she has planted at the new place.